LAST UPDATED: August 1, 2019

 The Drive and its partners may earn a commission if you purchase a product through one of our links.
 Read more.

 PUBLISHED ON August 1, 2019

 Are worn-out or low-quality tires getting in the way of your desire to drive your sports car at high speeds on the highway?
-Then you should consider upgrading to performance tires built for speed, excellent traction, and cornering capabilities.
-Our review digs deep into some of the best performance tires currently available and why they are worth your time and money.
+Then you should consider upgrading to performance tires that are built for speed and have excellent traction and cornering capabilities.
+Our buying guide digs deep into some of the best performance tires available and why they are worth your time and money.

 Why Trust Us

 All of our reviews are based on market research, expert input, or practical experience with most products we include.
 This way, we offer genuine, accurate guides to help you find the best picks.

 - Safety.
 Performance tires are designed to enhance safety, especially when driving at high speeds.
 They reduce stopping distance even on wet surfaces and improve the steering response.
 That’s a feature not only applicable to sports car drivers, but can also be appreciated by sedan, crossover, and SUV drivers.

 - Good in wet and dry weather.
 Performance tires share a construction similar to summer tires; most feature a unique ingredient to keep the rubber stiff but are sticky enough to maintain a maximum grip on dry surfaces.
 Moreover, the tires maintain excellent traction in wet weather as most resist hydroplaning, and the wide grooves help with water evacuation.

 - Quiet performance.
 The best thing about driving performance tires is that they offer a smooth ride, and most are quiet on the road.
 The tread design of performance tires is tailored to reduce tire and road noise by reducing airflow within the grooves.

 Ultra High-Performance (UHP) Tires